Md-Rubel-Ahmed-Rana/Up-Skillium/README.md

-## Tech Stack & Third-party Libraries
+## Tech Stack and Third-Party Libraries
 ### Frontend Techs:

 * **TypeScript**: To make type-safety and error-free application.